skolsen1/TOS/README.md

 <b>AT_Verble_LinearRegStdDevChannel_Study.txt</b><br>
 Modification of the TOS Std Dev Channel indicator<br><br>
+<b>AT_Verble_VWMA_vs_SMA_Study.txt</b><br>
+In the lower panel, the solid line is a 34-period SMA, and the line with dots is a 21-period VWMA.
+Arrows represent crossings of the two, and these crossings give a good early warning signal of where price seems to want to go.<br><br>
 <b>AT_Whitfield_Study_2019_09_24.txt</b><br>
 Original study that AT_Churchill_Strategy_x.x.txt is based off.
 This study has the ability to alert you when there is a new high or low.<br><br>
 <b>KensYTDtrades.xlsx</b><br>